70th Anniversary of Chinese People's Volunteers' Participation in War to Resist US Aggression and Aid Korea: Speech

 In terms of the content and wording of the meeting, the media Deutsche Welle claimed that the CCP Central Committee's high-profile commemoration of the War to Resist U.S. Aggression and Aid Korea was aimed at the increasingly tense Sino-U.S. relations.
 The Deutsche Welle website also quoted Xi Jinping's speech: "In today's world, any unilateralism, protectionism, and extreme egoism will never work!
 Any form of blackmail, blockade, and extreme pressure will never work!"
 BBC Chinese website and Radio France International quoted analysts who argued that this was China's direct message to the United States.

 Xi Jinping characterized the Korean War as a fight against imperialist aggression.
-The original words are: "On June 25, 1950, the Korean War broke out.
+The original words are: "On 25 June 1950, the Korean War broke out.
 Based on its global strategy and Cold War thinking, the U.S. government made the decision to intervene in the Korean War by force and sent the Seventh Fleet to invade the Taiwan Strait.
 In early October 1950, the U.S. military, despite repeated warnings from the Chinese government, brazenly crossed the 38th parallel and brought the war to the Sino-Korean border.
 The invading U.S. military aircraft bombed China's northeastern border areas many times, causing serious losses to people's lives and property, and China's security was facing serious threats.
 At this critical juncture, at the request of the North Korean Party and Government, the Chinese Party and Government made the historic decision to resist the U.S. aggression and aid Korea and defend the country with extraordinary courage and bravery.
-On October 19, 1950, the Chinese People's Volunteer Army entered the Korean battlefield under the leadership of Commander and Political Commissar Peng Dehuai.
+On 19 October 1950, the Chinese People's Volunteer Army entered the Korean battlefield under the leadership of Commander and Political Commissar Peng Dehuai.
 This was a just act by a just army.......
-After arduous and arduous battles, the Chinese and North Korean troops defeated their well-armed opponents, shattered the myth of the invincibility of the US military, and forced the arrogant invaders to sign the armistice agreement on July 27, 1953."
-After Xi Jinping finished his speech, everyone stood up and sang "Singing the Motherland" together, and the meeting ended.
+After arduous and arduous battles, the Chinese and North Korean troops defeated their well-armed opponents, shattered the myth of the invincibility of the US military, and forced the arrogant invaders to sign the armistice agreement on 27 July 1953."
+After Xi Jinping finished his speech, everyone stood up and sang Ode to the Motherland together, and the meeting ended.

 Other memorials

-On October 22, the People's Bank of China issued a set of gold and silver commemorative coins to mark the 70th anniversary of the Chinese People's Volunteers’ participation in the Korean War.
+On 22 October, the People's Bank of China issued a set of gold and silver commemorative coins to mark the 70th anniversary of the Chinese People's Volunteers’ participation in the Korean War.
 The set of commemorative coins consists of two coins, one gold commemorative coin and one silver commemorative coin, both of which are legal tender of the People's Republic of China.

-On October 26, Xi Jinping's speech at the meeting commemorating the 70th anniversary of the Chinese People's Volunteers’ participation in the War to Resist U.S. Aggression and Aid Korea was published by the People's Publishing House and distributed at Xinhua Bookstores on the same day.
+On 26 October, Xi Jinping's speech at the meeting commemorating the 70th anniversary of the Chinese People's Volunteers’ participation in the War to Resist U.S. Aggression and Aid Korea was published by the People's Publishing House and distributed at Xinhua Bookstores on the same day.